 So, the problem with the above execution is even if an error occurred in the program, it still showing the result so there are chances of users being confused.

 What Happens in SQL Server when an Exception Occurred?

 In SQL Server, whenever an exception occurred, it displays the exception message and then continues the program execution.
 But in programming languages such as C#, Java, etc. whenever an error occurred then the program execution terminates abnormally on the line where the error got occurred.
 For example in the above-stored procedure when the error got occurred it is still displaying the “RESULT IS: 0” which should not happen.

 What is Exception handling in SQL Server?

 We handle errors of a program both in a programming language as well as databases also.
-Handling errors in a programming language needs stopping the abnormal termination and allowing the statements which are not related with the error to execute but handling an error in SQL Server means stopping the execution of the statements which are related to the error.
+Handling errors in a programming language needs stopping the abnormal termination and allowing the statements which are not related to the error to execute but handling an error in SQL Server means stopping the execution of the statements which are related to the error.

-With the introduction of Try/Catch blocks in SQL Server 2005, the error handling in SQL server is now very much similar to programming languages like C#, and Java.
+With the introduction of Try/Catch blocks in SQL Server 2005, the error handling in the SQL server is now very much similar to programming languages like C#, and Java.
 But, before understanding the error handling using the try/catch both, let’s step back and understand how error handling was done in SQL Server prior to 2005, using the system function RAISERROR and @@Error.